respawn-app/FlowMVI/docs/quickstart.md

 <details>
 <summary>Configure JDK</summary>

-The library's minimum JVM target is set to 11 (sadly still not the default).
+The library's minimum JVM target is set to 11 (sadly still not the default in Gradle).
 If you encounter an error:

 ```